Cars are Designed to Collapse in a Crash

-Have you ever noticed how easily the front of a car collapses in a crash, even a low-speed one where passengers aren't seriously injured?
 It’s not unusual to see that the front of a car has completely collapsed in on itself, even if the airbags didn’t deploy.
-This is because of the “crumple zone,” a modern feat of engineering that just might save your life in a crash.
+This is because of the “crumple zone,” a modern design of engineering that just might save your life in a crash.

 What is the Crumple Zone?